The blue Persian cat is a fascinating animal that came to Europe from Persian (Iran now) and Turkey by adventurers and traders.

 Physical Characteristic

-These cats have a very feathery and short tails.
+These cats have a sturdy build with a broad chest and short legs.

 Personality Traits